FAA bringing back safety inspectors sidelined by shutdown

 WASHINGTON, D.C.
-(AP) — The Federal Aviation Administration says it has brought about 500 safety inspectors back to work and expects more to return next week, potentially easing strains on the aviation system amid a partial federal government shutdown.
+(AP) — The Federal Aviation Administration says it has brought about 500 furloughed safety inspectors back to work and expects more to return next week, potentially easing strains on the aviation system amid a partial federal government shutdown.

 Most of the FAA’s 3,000 safety inspectors have been sidelined during the 22-day shutdown .
 But the agency is accelerating efforts to bring them back.
 Agency spokesman Gregory Martin didn’t provide specifics in an email to the Associated Press Saturday.